cnumr/ecoindex_badge/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
 3. Sources are in the `src` directory.
-4. Ensure the test suite passes.
-5. Make sure your code lints, run `npm run lint` or `npm run lint:fix` to fix.
+4. Make sure your code lints, run `npm run lint` or `npm run lint:fix` to fix.
-6. To generate the minifier file, run `npm run build`
+5. To generate the minifier file, run `npm run build`
-7. Issue that pull request!
+6. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License